Уро́к 6

 Introduction to AGE

-That question up there has a lot packed into it.
-It means ‘How old are you?’
-You finally get to say how old you are in Russian!
-To give your age in Russian, you use the Dative Case + the number of years you are.
+Let’s finally learn how to give your age in Russian!
+Why has it taken so long to get here?
+To give your age in Russian, you have to use the Dative Case + the number of years old you are.

 I. Ско́лько вам лет?